GiulianoSpaghetti/numfortune.uwp/README.md

 # numfortune.uwp
-A linux's fortune clone in UWP for xbox
+A fortune teller in UWP for xbox

 # Get it now